 Beau Geste (1939-Not Rated) stars Gary Cooper, Ray Milland and Robert Preston as three brothers who run off to join the French Foreign Legion.

 In a flashback to childhood, the brothers are playing with toy boats on a pond.
 Beau, the oldest (played by a very young Donald O’Connor), knights his younger brother John.
 Beau thinks a Viking’s funeral would be a great way to go.

-(A clip is included in the YouTube video.)
+They put a toy man on top of a box of matches on the toy boat, along with a dog figurine at the feet of the deceased.
+Then they set the box of matches, and the boat, on fire.
 This idea of being set ablaze with a dog at your feet plays a role toward the end of the film.

 Grand Vision Idealized: The Vikings